kouk/permifrost/README.md

 file](https://gitlab.com/gitlab-data/permifrost/blob/master/tests/permifrost/specs/snowflake_spec.yml)
 that we are using for testing `permifrost permissions`.

+Note: The spec file must all be in lowercase.

 ### Settings

 All settings are declared here with their default values and are described